 - 1. If a student fails a course (grade below 70% after the final examination), they will be permitted to take a remediation exam before the start of the next session or semester.
 Please note that students must earn a score of 70% or better to earn a passing score on a course remediation exam.
 If the student passes the remediation exam, their grade will be 70% C in the course.
 Even though a course is remediated, the original course failure still counts towards the total number of failed courses.
 For example, if a student fails a course in the fall semester and then successfully remediates this course, they are only permitted to remediate two courses in the spring semester.
-Dates of completion are as follows: - Fall Remediation exam on or before the start of the spring semester - Spring Remediation exam no earlier than 1 week after the end of the spring semester - The dates for remediation are at the final discretion of the Dean of Graduate School of Biomedical Science. - 2.
+Dates of completion are as follows: - Fall Remediation exam on or before the start of the spring semester - Spring Remediation exam on or before week 20 of the semester. - The dates for remediation are at the final discretion of the Dean of Graduate School of Biomedical Science. - 2.
 If a student fails a remediation exam, they will receive an F for the course.
 If a student fails the remediation exam for a Fall semester course, they will be dismissed from the program.
 If the student fails a remediation exam for the Spring semester course, they will not be granted a degree and will be dismissed from the program.
 Students are not permitted to retake the MMS program.